Security is hard for users, so let us clean up with NEAT & SPRUCE

 Let’s look at the differences:

-- N (Necessary) has been applied – previously this was a blocking model UI, which the user was forced to deal with to continue working.
-Today it shows discreetly with at the bottom and only if the user needs to work with this they have to, otherwise ignoring it.
+- N (Necessary) – Previously, this was a blocking UI where users had to deal with it.
+Today, it appears discreetly at the bottom, only if the user needs to work with it; otherwise, they can ignore it.

-- E (Explained) has had been done with the What’s the risk? – which shows the dialog below.
-It is not perfect as it hasn't followed SPRUCE fully but it is a good improvement.
+- E (Explained) – What’s the risk? shows the dialog below.
+It isn’t perfect (it hasn’t fully followed SPRUCE), but it’s a good improvement.

 Takeaways